carlosloureda/fem-signup-form-component/LEARNED.md

 TODOS:

-- Do the validation
 -- Form width on desktop is screwed!!!
 -- Add some animations
--- Manage form state with React

-- Review mobile version
+-- clicked button state, animations and staff

+- Better validation and useEffect adn so
+- Add tests?